rajaravindp/textyMent/README.md

 - Categorize sentiment as objective or subjective based on subjectivity <br>
 ![image](https://github.com/rajaravindp/textyMent/assets/118573661/45c4c363-cfee-4284-b650-c8290822c9da) | ![image](https://github.com/rajaravindp/textyMent/assets/118573661/a12ab28f-8ed5-4529-a330-179e211d67d7) <br>

+The sets of images displayed above offer a striking visual representation of text sentiment analysis results.
+The image on the left-hand side, with its predominantly negative polarity and maximum objectivity, appears to mirror the tone of text that is primarily factual.
+On the other hand, the image on the right-hand side tells a completely different story.
+It exudes a highly positive polarity and maximum subjectivity, suggesting that the associated text is emotionally charged, opinionated, and expressive. <br>

 Please keep in mind that this is a naive implementatioon.
 I have undertaken this project with the intent to kickstart my NLP journey.
 This project has many pitfallas.
 Beware!
 For example: <br>